HerrMotz/bachelor-thesis/publication/main.typ

   VQG -> QG=BGP -> SPARQL query mit dem richtigen Projection Statement (den blank node wollen wir nicht in der Ausgabe sehen) and vice versa.
 ]

+#todo[an geeigneter Stelle einfügen:
+Since blank nodes are semantically equivalent to variables in a SPARQL query#footnote[https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#QSynBlankNodes], they are not necessary to write SPARQL queries and would be redundant in the Visual Query Graph.]

 The idea is to map a Visual Query Graph with its special qualifier edges to a Basic Graph Pattern from which a SPARQL SELECT-query can be constructed and vice versa.
 However, the key step is to translate between BGPs and VQGs.

 Translating from a BGP to a VQG is very intuitive: For each qualified statement in the BGP, the blank node in the qualified relationship is removed and the missing connection between the subject and object is reestablished using a regular edge.
 The loose ends of the qualifiers are connected to this edge.